-This review is separate from the annual review for performance and salary adjustment.
 Evaluations of the progress of untenured faculty members are to be conducted at the departmental level once a year.
-The purpose is to advise and direct progress towards tenure or, to recommend termination of employment.
+The purpose is to advise and direct progress towards tenure or to recommend termination of employment.
 This review should assess the faculty member's cumulative progress towards tenure.
-Progress Towards Tenure Reviews should be done at the same time of year as the annual review and they should usually lead logically to the final tenure decision.
+Progress Towards Tenure Reviews should be done at the same time of year as annual reviews, and they should usually lead logically to the final tenure decision.
 Similar to the annual review, the urban campus administrator should be consulted when reviewing the progress of faculty members at urban campuses.